 How to Get Rid of Dry Scalp Flakes Due to Minoxidil?

 Dry, flaky scalp after starting Minoxidil is common and frustrating—but it’s also manageable with the right care.
 In this guide, you’ll learn why it happens, quick fixes you can try today, and expert-backed tips to keep your scalp calm while staying on track with hair growth goals.
-Answered by HairMD hair specialists in Pune.
+Answered by hair specialists in Pune.

 Minoxidil Flakiness: How to deal with it?